smaht-dac/smaht-pipeline-utils/docs/install.rst

     pip install cgap-pipeline-utils

+Source
+^^^^^^

-Note however that the version on pypi may be outdated or may not be the required version.
+The version on pypi may be outdated or may not be the required version.
 To install the latest version from source:

 .. code-block:: bash